DrAdriano/Automacao-de-relatorio-de-vendas/README.md

 Esse material contém uma possível solução para o desafio, organizada de maneira detalhada e acessível, podendo ser entendida por quem está iniciando na linguagem.

+## Abstract

+João Lira, from the Youtube channel [Hashtag Programação](https://www.youtube.com/@HashtagProgramacao), launched an automation challenge that consists of creating a code, using Python, that accesses data from sales of a fictitious company, calculate the revenue and the total quantity of products sold on the day above and send an email with that information.
+This report submission can be part of the job diary of a company analyst.

+This material contains a solution to the challenge, organized in a detailed and accessible way, can be understood by those who are starting in the language.

 ## Sumário do Notebook